MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 From a professional side I've been priveledged to work with some of the best software professionals in South Africa.
 Prior to moving to New Zealand I worked for Driven Alliance in a coaching role helping team's improve how they make software.
 I've also been involved in the local software community, having been on the committee of SUGSA for a year, I'm one of the original founders of the DeveloperUG, having started it about 7 years ago and also started DevConf last year with Rob who some of you may know.

 For the last 8 month's I've been living in Auckland in New Zealand.
-Only after moving over did I discover how many South African's actually live and work in New Zealand.
-At MYOB where I work I'm surrounded by South African's - I think out of about 30 people in my immediate vicinity at least 7 of them are South African.
+I work for a company called MYOB, which is product company developing software for the Accounting and Payroll Systems in Australia and New Zealand.

-I've have had several people from South Africa approach me over the last 8 months asking what it is like to move to New Zealand and what they should know.
-And that combined with the fact that there is a big recruiting drive at MYOB right now to find more talented people to join them I decided to put tonight together.
+Over the last few months I've have had several people from South Africa approach me asking what it is like to move to New Zealand and what they should know.

+That combined with the fact that combined with the fact that I'm in SA for a week for DevConf, I decided to put tonight together share my experiences and what we've learn't from the move.

-That said I'm not paid as a recruitor - my interest in promoting MYOB is purely to work with clever people and I'm going to tell you exactly what my experience has been like, both the positives and the negatives.
+Now with that I want to tackle the elephant in the room.
+I'm not paid as a recruitor for MYOB - my primary aim of tonight it to share knowledge - I'm going to spend a bit of time at the end speaking about MYOB because they have paid for the room tonight and I believe it is a great place to work.
+That said, I'm going to tell it as it is both the positives and the negatives.

 # What Lifestyle is like in NZ